 Warranty | Unconditional lifetime warranty |

-Best Hunting Binoculars Under 500$
+Field-Tested Hunting Binoculars Under 500$

 Overall these binoculars were very good, but I was just as impressed, if not more impressed, with some of the lower-priced binoculars such as the Midas’s and Maven C1.
 I would be more inclined to buy this binocular over the Maven C1 because of Maven’s metal adjustment knob.
 The Mavens did appear to have better optics though.
 So, if the metal knob is not an issue for you then the Mavens would be a better choice.
+Below are my field review notes:

 Build Quality | Slightly better than average |